 South Carolina Men’s Rehab Focuses on the Total Person

-All aspects of South Carolina Men’s Rehab, part of Adult & Teen Challenge, are focused on achieving abstinence from alcohol and other drugs, and most importantly, building the foundation to support treatment for a lifetime, including spiritual recovery.
+All aspects of South Carolina Men’s Rehab, part of Teen Challenge Southeast, are focused on achieving abstinence from alcohol and other drugs, and most importantly, building the foundation to support treatment for a lifetime, including spiritual recovery.

 - Spiritually: we know that the student’s symptoms are indicative of deeper problems and conflicts; we understand that a new life in Christ will give them the power and ability to overcome these problems and live a more productive life.